-Guyer, a Republican, was the representative for Kansas's 2nd congressional district from 1931 to 1944.
+Guyer was the representative for Kansas’s 2nd congressional district and was a Republican.
+He served from 1931 to 1944.

 From Dec 1924 to Jun 1943, Guyer missed 75 of 1,290 roll call votes, which is 5.8%.
 This is on par with the median of 7.1% among the lifetime records of representatives serving in Jun 1943.
 The chart below reports missed votes over time.